Cheriton, Kent: Economy

 The local economy is dominated by the barracks and Channel Tunnel terminal.

 Culture and community

 The Folkestone & Hythe Operatic & Dramatic Society bought the garrison church in 2001 and converted it into the Tower Theatre.
 There is a branch library in the High Street.

 Landmarks

 The Folkestone White Horse overlooks Cheriton from the Downs north of the Channel Tunnel terminal.
 The earthworks of Folkestone Castle are just to the east.

 Transport

 Cheriton Halt railway station on the South Eastern Main Line served the village between 1908 and 1947.
 It was just east of the bridge on Risborough Lane.
 The Elham Valley Way is a long-distance path that runs between Cheriton and Sandgate on its way up to Canterbury.

 Stagecoach in East Kent operates local bus services to Canterbury every hour or to the town centre of Folkestone up to every 8 minutes.

+Cheriton is the location of the Eurotunnel Folkestone Terminal, which connects through the Channel Tunnel to the Eurotunnel Calais Terminal located at Coquelles, near Calais.

 Education

 Pent Valley Technology College was one of the main secondary schools in Folkestone and Hythe.
 The school closed in 2017, however Turner Free School opened in 2018 and occupies the same site as the previous school.